RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

 As configured, all of our pods will be in a network with a 10.x.x.x prefix (10.0.0.0/8).
-Each host will have a 24 bit
+Each host will have a 24-bit
-subnet however (24), making it easy to determine where to route pod traffic amongst the hosts.
-You can also see the node
+subnet, making it easy to determine where to route pod traffic amongst the hosts.
+You can also see the node that
-that Kubernetes scheduled the pod to, in the example above: `ip-172-31-24-84`.
-In a typical cluster there would be many
+Kubernetes scheduled the pod to, in the example above: `ip-172-31-24-84`.
+In a typical cluster there would be many nodes
-nodes and the Cilium network would allow all of the pods to communicate with each other, regardless of the node they run
+and the Cilium network would allow all of the pods to communicate with each other, regardless of the node they run on.
-on.
 This is in fact a Kubernetes requirement, all pods must be able to communicate with all other pods, though it is
 possible to block undesired pod communications with network policies as we will see later.

 In this default configuration, traffic between pods on the same node is propagated by the Linux kernel and traffic